randytbushman/PrimeID/README.md

 # PrimeFactorizer
 Concurrent Programming class.

 The PrimeFactorizer is a tool used to calculate the primes in a given interval.
 All prime numbers shall be stored in a list, while all composite numbers shall be stored in a map.

+The user only needs to run the main method in the Driver class.
+The program will help you from there.

+PLEASE GRADE HARSHLY SO THAT I CAN LEARN THE BEST WAY TO IMPLEMENT THIS

 This program comes equipped with 4 modes: